mozilla-conduit/lando-ui/landoui/assets_src/js/README.md

 # Lando UI JS Structure

 Lando UI doesn't use any complicated javascript library for the frontend besides jQuery.
-The idea was that our application is very simple, and javascripts main purpose is to respond to user input.
+The idea was that our application is very simple, and javascript's main purpose is to respond to user input.

-The app has been designed to work somewhat like Backbone, without actually using backbone - the idea is that every Page (i.e. route on the server), and every Component (e.g. the navbar or a reusable widget) has a javascript class.
+The app has been designed to work somewhat like Backbone, without actually using backbone - the idea is that every Page (i.e. route on the server), and every Component (e.g. the navbar or a reusable widget) has a javascript class (in the form of a jQuery plugin).

-At the end of every Page or Component there is a snippet of js code which checks to see if the corresponding DOM element for it exists.
-If so, it will instantiate the class using that element, at that point the class can bind event handlers and so on.
+At the end of every Page or Component there is a snippet of js code which initializes the jQuery plugin for that component if it is present.
 You can also choose to not initialize a component this way and instead have a parent Component or Page initialize the child component in their javascript class.

 To pass state or any other data from the server to the browser, use a HTML data-attribute like `data-state` on the DOM element of the component.
 In Flask